 The NITARP teacher application consists of a series of short answers to questions, submitted as a PDF file to a website.
 (PDF files can be created from Word using the file print---save as PDF command.)
 The questions are below.
 Please include the various question headings before each of your answers (note that you can copy-and-paste from this PDF file).
-NEW THIS YEAR: There is a 3-page limit, 12-point font, 1-inch margins.
+There is a 3-page limit, 12-point font, 1-inch margins.
 The application should be submitted to the website https://cat.ipac.caltech.edu/nitarp/ (note https, not http) by the deadline.
 This website will be open and available to accept applications starting August 1.

-Selection will be conducted by a committee composed primarily of representatives from IPAC, including the scientists who will mentor NITARP teams in 2013.
-Additional external representatives from, e.g., HOU are likely to also be involved, depending on the numbers of teachers applying from those other programs.
+Selection will be conducted by a committee composed primarily of representatives from IPAC, including the scientists who will mentor NITARP teams in 2015.
+Additional external representatives from other astronomy education programs are likely to also be involved, depending on the numbers of teachers applying from those other programs.

-Educators who have applied before but did not get selected are encouraged to apply again.
+Educators who have applied before but did not get selected are encouraged to apply again, taking into consideration the feedback given.
 All applicants will be notified of the status of their application within 3-4 weeks of the application deadline.